Brussels Griffon Breed Guide

 Queen Marie Henriette became quite fond of these dogs and began breeding and promoting them herself.
 This increased the Brussels Griffon popularity all throughout Europe and even in the United States.
 By 1900, this dog was recognized by the American Kennel Club as an official breed in America.
 Sadly this breed saw a major decline during both world wars.

 Many people could not afford to keep a dog as a pet, let alone continue breeding them.
 If it wasn’t for committed English breeders, the Brussels Griffon would have become extinct in Belgium during these tough times.
 Today this breed is a favorite among many pet owners.
 Their human-like face and petite size give them an iconic look that is unlike any other breed.
 Once this dog is in a loving household, they will be extremely loyal and affectionate to their owner.
+Read on below for more Brussels Griffon info.

 Brussels Griffon Temperament & Personality